brunoasm/Insect_Egg_Phylogeny/README.md

 By Bruno de Medeiros, starting on November 2016

 This folder contains scripts used to generate a phylogeny for insect genera present in the insect egg database.
+See https://github.com/shchurch/Insect_Egg_Evolution for context and more code related to analysis of insect egg evolution.

 ## Genes